ets-berkeley-edu/squiggy/scripts/hasenpfeffer_incorporated/README.md

    ![Elastic Beanstalk console](../../src/assets/hasenpfeffer_restart_app_server.jpg)

-7. Finally, you should verify that test environment has the data.
+7. Finally, verify that _/api/ping_ is happy and that the targeted test environment has a clone of prod data.

+Cheerio, mate!